If there’s one thing that’s better when done on a rooftop, it’s literally everything.

 Abbey Tavern | Kentish Town

-Aside from a pretty stellar live music program, burgers and mezze from Aviv’s Kitchen, and a truly excellent lineup of craft beers… the Abbey Tavern also have a roof terrace.
+As well as a spacious beer garden and a truly excellent lineup of craft beers… the Abbey Tavern also has a chilled-out roof terrace.
 It’s the very nearly literal cherry on top.

 Faltering Fullback | Finsbury Park

 One of the quirkier, more unusual pubs in London, the FF is virtually hidden within its own foliage.
-Soak up the atmosphere inside, then soak up the sun outside.
+Soak up the atmosphere inside, then soak up the sun outside across its multi-storey beer garden.

 ROOFTOP BARS IN WEST LONDON

-Aerial is the shiny new crown sitting on top of The Broadcaster, a pub & restaurant from the people behind The Lighterman, which sits in the White City space whose hallowed halls once bustled with the legends behind virtually every hit the BBC had over the last half century.
-Head on up to the venue’s open-air rooftop, and you’ll find a large, wood-filled space running the length of the roof itself lined by tables & olive trees, and covered with an extremely useful retractable roof.
+The Broadcaster pub & restaurant comes to you from the people behind The Lighterman, and sits in the White City development that was once home to the legendary BBC telly studios.
+Head on up to the venue’s open-air rooftop, and you’ll find a large, wood-filled space lined by tables & olive trees, and covered with an extremely useful retractable roof.
 It all looks down over the iconic courtyard below, and you can see the BBC’s familiar white-dotted Television Centre logo right there at eye-level…

 Roof Garden at Pantechnicon | Knightsbridge

-One of our favourite rooftop spots in West London, partly because you’d never expect it to be there.
-It’s perched on top of Pantechnicon, a five-storey hub of all things Japanese and Nordic, filled with shops, cafés, bars and restaurants – the loveliest of which is right at the top.
-Despite being a little off the beaten track, it’s always buzzy with drinkers and diners, and what it lacks in views (being only a few storeys off the ground), it more than makes up for with excellent cocktails, music and – just occasionally – glorious sunshine.
+One of our favourite rooftop bars in West London, partly because you’d never expect it to be there.
+It’s perched on top of Pantechnicon, a five-storey hub of all things Japanese, filled with shops, cafés, bars and restaurants – the loveliest of which is right at the top.
+It’s always buzzy with drinkers and diners, and what it lacks in views (being only a few storeys off the ground), it more than makes up for with excellent cocktails, music and dishes.

 Skylark | Paddington

-With its frozen cocktails, fresh pizzas and jaunty striped parasols, Skylark would feel a million miles from London – were it not for the views of the city all around you.
+With its frozen cocktails and jaunty striped parasols, Skylark would feel a million miles from London – were it not for the rooftop views of the city all around you.

 The Lyric | Hammersmith